 Photometry is the measurement of light – the brightness of stars.
 Very high precision is needed because the transit of a planet across the face of its star will dim the light by only a tiny amount – usually 2% or less.
-Of the PEST co-discoveries so far, half have transit depths of less than 1% (or 0.01 mag = 10 mmag).
+Of the PEST co-discoveries so far, many have transit depths of less than 1% (or 0.01 mag = 10 mmag), with the shallowest just 3.4mmag or 0.3%.

 We do photometry on a star to obtain a light curve.
 This charts the brightness of the star with time.
 An exoplanet transit has a characteristic shape – a flat-bottomed dip (‘ingress’) and rise (‘egress’), as the planet starts to block a bit of its star’s light, travels across the face of the star, then exits.